 (2) Naturally evil privations: these would be all the ways things are deprived from realizing their natural goods by illness, environmental disaster, genetic mutations, etc. in ways that cause suffering.
 These privations wouldn’t be connected to free will and moral accountability.
 So the naturally occurring blindness of a cat would refer to a privation that is naturally evil, that is, one that leads to suffering, failure, and so on for which no one is morally responsible.

 (3) Morally evil privations: these would all the ways privations are connected to free choice and responsibility.
 For example, one can have a privation of courage and be a bit of a coward.
 Then, based on this privation, one might freely decide to tell a lie in order to avoid a conflict which a courageous person would face.
 Thus we would have are certain privation of courage that, when aligned with free will, led to immoral action that can introduce further privations in others.
 Of course, we might be inclined to label this act of lying as bad rather than evil.
-However, someone with a privation of empathy who freely chose to blind a child for fun would, presumably, commit an evil act.
+However, suppose we have someone with a set of privations that make it difficult for him to enter into consensual sexual relations with others.
+But rather than working on overcoming these vices he freely chooses to rape someone instead.
+Then we would have an evil act.
 So we might delineate a set of privations under this heading as properly evil rather than bad.
 This can be done with a careful analysis of the nature of the privations as far as motives, acts, and consequences are concerned.
 But whatever the case may be, the badness and evil will have to be understood to with reference to what should, by nature, be present.